 Marching season for band and guard students runs from summer (prior to school starting), to almost the end of the first semester.
 It comprises camps, football games, competitions – attendance at all of these, and practice, is mandatory.
 There are many volunteers and staff members that work with the students during this time – volunteers and staff will treat the students with respect, and in return, students will treat the volunteers and staff with respect.
 We ask that students try their hardest at everything they do.
-Marching season is more physical than most people believe, and you will be shocked how much of an athlete you will become from participating in the activity!
+Marching season is more physical than most people believe, and students are often shocked at how much of an athlete they become!
 At College Park High School we strive for a world class experience of learning and personal growth within our program.
 We achieve this by working together.

-Students will have been informed of their Varsity/Non-Varsity position by the end of summer camp.
-This marching classification is completely separate to the band class students will have been assigned to on their schedule (which was based on their audition in spring).
+The marching season classification is completely separate to the band class students will have been assigned to on their schedule (which was based on their audition in spring).
 The number of varsity marching positions available for each section is entirely dependent upon the requirements of the music/show each year.
 A student may be Varsity one year, and not the next.
 All positions are vital to the performance.

 - Varsity students march at ALL games and competitions

 - Non-Varsity students march at ALL games but NOT competitions.
 Instead, these students assist with other essential roles at competition, such as stage crew, pit crew, tech crew

 The only band students who may not be marchers at all, are fall athletes whose sport conflicts, or those who have a health condition that prohibits marching band.
 Even then, those students who are excused, still attend games and competitions.